Speed Up Zig-Zag: Speed Up Zig-Zag

 \subsection{Stability and Convergence Properties}

 In this section we will study the process in more detail and provide some convergence results to the distribution of interest.
 We will ultimately provide assumptions that ensure exponential ergodicity of the process.
-We will, also, try to motivate these assumptions by comparing them with the ones made in the context of original Zig-Zag.

-Similarly to the normal Zig-Zag case we will assume that we are trying to target the measure $\mu$ introduced in (\ref{zz.inv:3}) using a SUZZ with speed function $s$.
+Similarly to the original Zig-Zag case, we will assume that we are trying to target the measure $\mu$ introduced in (\ref{zz.inv:3}) using a SUZZ with speed function $s$.
 Throughout this article we will assume that the rates are of the form

-where $\gamma_i$ is a non-negative, locally bounded, integrable function that does not depend on the $i$'th component of $\theta$ and
+where $\gamma_i$ is a non-negative, locally bounded, integrable function that does not depend on the $i$th component of $\theta$ and

-Note that if we use the constant speed function $s \equiv 1$ we retrieve the normal Zig-Zag rates when targeting $\mu$.
+Note that if we use the constant speed function $s \equiv 1$, we retrieve the original Zig-Zag rates when targeting $\mu$.
 We will later prove that if the rates satisfy (\ref{rates.formula:2}) and some extra regularity conditions hold, the SUZZ process leaves the measure $\mu$ in (\ref{zz.inv:3}) invariant.

 Before we focus more on whether the SUZZ process targets the right distribution, we first need to consider some explosivity issues the process might have.
 Even in one dimension, picking a large enough speed function $s$ can lead to deterministic dynamics that explode in finite time.
-On a first glance, following deterministic dynamics that explode in finite time seems to be to non-implementable.
-However, direction changes rule out trajectories actually reaching $\infty $.
-Moreover, since $\infty $ acts as an exit boundary for the proposed dynamics, it also acts as an entrance boundary (by using reversed velocity).
+On a first glance, following deterministic dynamics that explode in finite time seems to be non-implementable, therefore non-desirable.
+However, as will be proven in Theorem \ref{non.explo:1}, frequent direction changes will almost surely rule out trajectories actually reaching $\infty$.
+Moreover, since the deterministic dynamics can reach infinity in finite time, when one reverses the time, the dynamics "come down from infinity" in finite time.
+This means that the time it takes to return to areas of high density may be independent of where the process starts from.
 This paves the way for the SUZZ algorithm to be uniformly ergodic.

 One can allow the deterministic dynamics to be explosive, as long as a switching Poisson process is also introduced, having a very large intensity that will switch the direction of the process before it reaches the explosion time.
-We will provide conditions, the rates should satisfy, for the process to be non-explosive.
+We will provide conditions, the rates should satisfy, for the process to be a.s.\ non-explosive, even if the deterministic dynamics themselves are explosive.